BRCA1: Cancer chemotherapy

 Non-small cell lung cancer (NSCLC) is the leading cause of cancer deaths worldwide.
 At diagnosis, almost 70% of persons with NSCLC have locally advanced or metastatic disease.
-Persons with NSCLC are often treated with therapeutic platinum compounds (e.g. cisplatin, carboplatin or oxaliplatin) that cause inter-strand cross-links in DNA.
+Persons with NSCLC are often treated with therapeutic platinum compounds (e.g., cisplatin, carboplatin, or oxaliplatin) that cause inter-strand cross-links in DNA.
 Among individuals with NSCLC, low expression of BRCA1 in the primary tumor correlated with improved survival after platinum-containing chemotherapy.
 This correlation implies that low BRCA1 in cancer, and the consequent low level of DNA repair, causes vulnerability of cancer to treatment by the DNA cross-linking agents.
-High BRCA1 may protect cancer cells by acting in a pathway that removes the damages in DNA introduced by the platinum drugs.
-Thus the level of BRCA1 expression is a potentially important tool for tailoring chemotherapy in lung cancer management.
+High BRCA1 may protect cancer cells by acting in a pathway that removes the DNA damage introduced by the platinum drugs.
+Thus, the level of BRCA1 expression is a potentially important tool for tailoring chemotherapy in lung cancer management.

-Level of BRCA1 expression is also relevant to ovarian cancer treatment.
+The level of BRCA1 expression is also relevant to ovarian cancer treatment.
 Patients having sporadic ovarian cancer who were treated with platinum drugs had longer median survival times if their BRCA1 expression was low compared to patients with higher BRCA1 expression (46 compared to 33 months).